Chart Color Schemes

 Infrastructure

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 17 projects likely impacting the region.
-Notable initiatives include Logan's Run Residential Development, Yarrabilba Central, Chambers Flat Wastewater Treatment Plant, and Brookhaven Master Planned Community.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 17 projects likely to affect the area.
+Notable ones include Logan's Run Residential Development, Yarrabilba Central, Chambers Flat Wastewater Treatment Plant, and Brookhaven Master Planned Community.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.